Check Library¶

 1000 ps - check - PASS - Equality check passed - Got 1111_1010 (250).

-If you look at the default value for the user message in the check subprogram APIs you will see that the
+If you look at the default value for the user messages in the check subprogram APIs, you will see that the result

 Check Location¶